patrycja-io/asteroids/README.md

 The same with Asteroids game.
 On my websiet you can find a short hint but hsitory of a game but attached link to wkipedia saying more about this matter.

 ### Why Asteroids?
+Asteroids is one of my favourite game on Atari, after Tetris and Space Invaders.
+Making Asteroids was a big challenge for me but at the same time pleasure to get it done.
+Currently im fascinated about '80s era.
+Music, Film, culture and art.
+Thats kind of an era that I was bord and wplyw prominiwal na moje dziecinstwo.
+At the begining I wanted to make my website very dark.
+But things were

 ### User stories